rexray/vg-docker-rexray/README.md

 Visit the [{code} Labs](https://github.com/thecodeteam/labs) for more examples using Postgres and Minecraft.

-##### Docker High Availability
+#### Docker High Availability

 Since the nodes all have access to centralized storage, fail over services with REX-Ray are available by stopping a container with a persistent volume on one host, and start it on another.
 Docker's integration with REX-Ray will automatically map the same volume to the new container, and your application can continue working as intended.

-### Docker Swarm
+## Docker Swarm

- `master` machine takes care of management roles because this is the ScaleIO Gateway for API communication. `node01` and `node02` are configured as Worker nodes with no management functionality.
+`master` machine has been designated for the management role because when ScaleIO is utilized, the ScaleIO Gateway for API communication is installed on this machine. `node01` and `node02` are configured as Worker nodes with no management functionality.

 Automatically build a Swarm cluster with `export VG_SWARM_INSTALL=true` as an environment variable.